minio/spark-select/README.md

 - Scala 2.11+

 ## Features
-S3 Select is supported with CSV, JSON and Parquet files using `minioSelectCSV`, `minioSelectJSON` and `minioSelectParquet` values to specify the data format.
+- S3 Select is supported with CSV, JSON and Parquet files using `minioSelectCSV`, `minioSelectJSON` and `minioSelectParquet` values to specify the data format.
+- S3 Select supports select on multiple objects.
+- S3 Select supports querying SSE-C encrypted objects.

 ### Limitations
 - Spark CSV and JSON options such as nanValue, positiveInf, negativeInf, and options related to corrupt records (for example, failfast and dropmalformed mode) are not supported.